m0lentum/molentum.github.io/content/notes/stuff-i-liked-in-2025/index.md

 4. **Eluveitie — Ànv** (folk/melodeath)
 5. **Allegaeon — The Ossuary Lens** (prog/tech/melodeath)

-The rest in no particular order:
+The rest in no particular order
+(well, the order I heard them in, which I guess is a particular order if you think about it):

 - **Dynazty — Game of Faces** (heavy)
 - **Arion — The Light That Burns The Sky** (power)